par2/lamana/docs/installation.rst

     The first option is most succint and builds a LamAna installation from source.
 The second option builds more quickly from a binary that uses pre-compiled libraries.
 Both options install the most current dependencies.

-If either of the latter commands work fine, you can skip the rest of this section.
+If either of the latter commands work fine, **you can skip the rest of this section**.
 See the remaining instructions for more detailed information.

 Experienced Python users